-LOGINOUT checks the DISUSER flag as part of the authentication process because, if it is checked later, an intruder could determine that the correct user name and password had been entered and that the the correct user name and password had been entered and that the account is disabled.
+process because, if it is checked later, an intruder could determine that the correct user name and password had been entered and that the account is disabled.
 This is deliberately hidden by keeping the user in the retry loop for a disabled account.